 Founder / Director

 Joanne worked in a local recreational club where she organised nationwide sporting events for eight years before deciding that it was time to chart her own course.
-Not contented with being just an event organiser, Joanne started her own company that specializes in organising adventure races and mountain climbing activities in the year 2000 as she wants people to keep fit and stay healthy, due to her strong belief that a fit and healthy person is happier and more productive at work.
+Joanne started her own company that specializes in organising adventure races and mountain climbing activities in the year 2000 as she wants people to keep fit and stay healthy, due to her strong belief that a fit and healthy person is happier and more productive at work.
 That marked the start of Ace Adventure.

 In 2004, Joanne joined a team of Singaporeans to form the first Singapore women’s team to scale Mount Everest.
 In preparation for Everest, she climbed Cho Oyu (8,201m), the sixth highest peak in the world and reached its summit in 2007.
 Joanne then proceeded to climb Mount Everest and reached its summit on 22nd May 2009.
 In the Autumn of 2011, Joanne successfully led an all-Singaporean team to climb Ama Dablam (6,812m) and reached its summit as well – Ama Dablam is acclaimed for having one of the most technically demanding peaks in Nepal.